How To Build Core Values That Mean Something

 How to Define Your Culture

-As a final step, we synthesize the two lists, Rockstars and Misfits, into the team’s core values: The unique qualities and behaviors that are true of your top people, most of the time.
-Those are your core values.
-Using Dolly’s words again, they’re “who you are” when you’re at your best.
+As a final step, we synthesize the two lists, Rockstars and Misfits, into the team’s core values, which I define as “the qualities and behaviors that your very best people embody most of the time.”

 1. “Have strong hiring filters in place.
 Explicitly filter for people with common values.
 You need to be careful that this does not act as a mechanism to inadvertently filter out diverse populations.
 You can have both a common sense of purpose and a diverse employee base at the same time.